Optimization glossary

 What are the benefits of DAM software?

-Digital asset management software offers many benefits to companies of all types, including the following:
+Digital asset management software offers a bunch of benefits to companies of all types, including the following:

 Preventing lost or misplaced work